-• A January 2021 GAO report found that ICE had failed to establish performance goals for the 287(g) program and did not have measures in place to systematically assess its effectiveness.
-Without a set of performance

-- A March 2010 report by the DHS Office of Inspector General (OIG) found that ICE and its local law enforcement partners had not complied with the terms of their 287(g) agreements; that the standards by which deputized officers were evaluated contradicted the stated objectives of the 287(g) program; that the program was poorly supervised by ICE; and that additional oversight was necessary.39 - In September 2018, the OIG reported that law enforcement training was inefficient and that ICE was not monitoring officers through the completion of the required training.
+- A January 2021 GAO report found that ICE had failed to establish performance goals for the 287(g) program and did not have measures in place to systematically assess its effectiveness.
+Without a set of performance measures that are actively tracked and monitored, the report concluded that ICE would be unable to provide effective oversight over law enforcement agency partners since there is no standard to determine their compliance with the MOA. - A March 2010 report by the DHS Office of Inspector General (OIG) found that ICE and its local law enforcement partners had not complied with the terms of their 287(g) agreements; that the standards by which deputized officers were evaluated contradicted the stated objectives of the 287(g) program; that the program was poorly supervised by ICE; and that additional oversight was necessary. - In September 2018, the OIG reported that law enforcement training was inefficient and that ICE was not monitoring officers through the completion of the required training.
 Although the participating local enforcement agencies were expected to function under ICE supervision, the program managers were stretched thin while assigned to oversee several jurisdictions spread over thousands of miles.
-This poor planning hindered ICE's ability to adequately manage, oversee, and educate participating agencies in enforcing immigration laws correctly.40 - DHS's budget request for Fiscal Year 2022 included funding requests for the 287(g) program but acknowledged its shortcomings.
+This poor planning hindered ICE's ability to adequately manage, oversee, and educate participating agencies in enforcing immigration laws correctly. - DHS's budget request for Fiscal Year 2022 included funding requests for the 287(g) program but acknowledged its shortcomings.
 It stated: